kreit/drum-machine/README.md

 #### 1B: Metronome count

 Additionally, let's display the current count in the metronome.
-This count should start at 1 and increment everytime the metronome ticks.
-After 4, it whould reset back to 1.
+This count should start at 1 and increment every time the metronome ticks.
+After 4, it would reset back to 1.

 `i.e.: 1 2 3 4 1 2 3 4 ...`